 This relief applies only for the 2014 taxable year.
 For more information see the FAQs about incorrect Forms 1095-A.

-Publication 974, Premium Tax Credit has more information for taxpayers who must repay excess advance payments of the premium tax credit and want to determine their eligibility for penalty relief.
+Publication 974, Premium Tax Credit (PDF) has more information for taxpayers who must repay excess advance payments of the premium tax credit and want to determine their eligibility for penalty relief.